The Remarkable Legacy of Lusia Harris, the First Woman Drafted into the NBA

 According to the records of the NBA, the legend of Harris began in the small town of Minter City in Mississippi, where he was born (in 1955) and grew up in a humble family dedicated to the field of cotton picking.
 Despite his modest resources, his house was one of the few that had a television, which he used to watch stars like Wilt Chamberlain, Oscar Robertson y Kareem Abdul-Jabbarhis main childhood idols.

 The love for basketball awoke early in Lusia, who practiced day and night – with what she had at her disposal and with one of her ten brothers – to lead the Amanda Elzy High School, his institute, to the national finals.
-From a young age you could see her talent, something that exploded years later in college.
+From a young age you might see her talent, something that exploded years later in college.

 The university was too small for Harris and, without a national women’s league, she was the cast of the NBA, New Orleans Jazz -currently Utah Jazz-, who said: ‘And why not?’.